multiversx/mx-docs/docs/integrators/advanced-observer-settings.md

 This page describes some of the settings an integrator might want to apply on the observers in order to better make use of the nodes.

 For the settings from the `config.toml` file that are needed to be altered, we recommend using the `OverridableConfigTomlValues` section found in the `prefs.toml` file.
+More info can be found [here](/validators/node-configuration#overriding-configtoml-values)

 [comment]: # (mx-context-auto)